Variety weighs in on a dozen independently financed contender heavyweights that could find themselves in the kudo mix.

 KUDOS: Won best film, actor (Ralph Fiennes) and actress (Rachel Weisz) at the British Independent Film Awards.

 PROS/CONS: Compared with smaller distribs, Focus has deep pockets for Oscar marketing.
 Critical support has been strong and the politically relevant subject matter could appeal to Academy voters.
 Meirelles and star Fiennes have Oscar pedigrees, and Weisz has a strong shot at a supporting actress nod, especially after the BIFA wins.
 But will the Academy take to Meirelles’ arty handling of le Carre?
-CRASH

 Lions Gate Films